Octavius Catto Scholarship

 Free College and the Support You Need to Succeed

-The Octavius Catto scholarship is an important new anti-poverty initiative designed to put more Philadelphians on the path to success at Community College of Philadelphia.
-The program aims to make the transformative power of education available to students by providing funding and additional supports.
+Started in Spring 2021, the Octavius Catto Scholarship is an important anti-poverty initiative designed to put more Philadelphians on the path to success at Community College of Philadelphia.

-Combining last-dollar funding with special wrap-around support services, the program will address obstacles like tuition and fees as well as burdens that hit many Philadelphians – especially those living in poverty – particularly hard, including costs associated with food, transportation and books.
+Combining last-dollar funding with special wrap-around support services, the scholarship will address obstacles like tuition and fees as well as burdens that hit many Philadelphians—especially those living in poverty—particularly hard, including costs associated with food, transportation and books.

-Eligible first-time, full-time students will receive last-dollar funding for up to three years, enhanced coaching and advising, and support for food, transportation and books.
+Eligible full-time students will receive last-dollar funding, enhanced coaching and advising, and support for food, transportation and books.

 Catto Scholars will receive both tuition support as well as many academic resources and services, such as: